 The bean-to-bar model

-The bean-to-bar chocolate movement, of which Auro is part, means that chocolate companies are involved in every stage of the production process, from the buying of the beans to the creation of the bar.
+The bean-to-bar chocolate movement, of which Auro Chocolate is part of, means that chocolate companies are involved in every stage of the production process, from the buying of the beans to the creation of the bar.
 Spearheaded by companies that are mostly committed to fair, ethical business practices, this trade model has the potential to end imbalances and injustices that plague the chocolate industry.

 While the model in itself doesn’t guarantee ethicality or quality (many unethical mainstream chocolate brands are technically bean-to-bar), it’s a system that’s very much conducive to these things since a shorter and more focused supply chain allows for traceability, quality, and increased production transparency.
 These in turn should, ideally, ensure better pay and working conditions and put cacao farmers in a less vulnerable position.